rmn20/PlaneCut/README.md

 # PlaneCut
 Color quantization/palette generation program for png images.

-The program uses my algorithm for indexing colors inspired by bsp and median cut.
-Maybe similar algorithms already exist, but I didn't look for information about it.
+This program uses my color indexing algorithm, inspired by bsp and median section.
+Maybe similar algorithms already exist, but I didn't search for information about it.

 # How to use
 ````